fadlyian/fadlyian/README.md

 # 💫 About Me:
 ## About Me<br><br>I am a dedicated developer who thrives on challenges and continually seeks to learn and grow.
 With a background in both frontend and backend technologies, I am enthusiastic about building user-friendly and performant applications.
-My aim is to combine creativity and technical expertise to deliver high-quality software solutions.
+My aim is to combine creativity and technical expertise to deliver high-quality software solutions. visit my website portfolio this [fadlyian.my.id](https://www.fadlyian.my.id)

 ## 🌐 Socials: